oblac/jodd-site/content/madvoc/17+miscellaneous.md

 ## Auto HTTP method definition

-If not specified differently by `@Action` annotation, HTTP method name (POST, GET, DELETE...) is ignored.
+If not specified differently by the annotation, HTTP method name (POST, GET, DELETE...) is ignored.
 This means that forms, for example, may be submitted also by invoking GET request.